TRDario/libtre/README.md

 # libtre
-Personal C++ library for game engine fundamentals
+libtre is a personal C++ library for game engine fundamentals.

 ## Important notice ##